5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 ## System Requirements
 **Minimum macOS**: Big Sur 11.3 or newer (Darwin Kernel 20.4+)</br>
-**CPU**: Basically, every outdated SMBIOS that supports your CPU but is no longer supported by macOS Monterey and newer.
+**CPU**: Basically, any outdated SMBIOS that supports your CPU but is no longer supported by macOS Monterey and newer.
 This affects processors of the following Intel CPU families (newer ones don't need this since they are still supported):

 - Sandy Bridge (need additional SurPlus patches)
 - Ivy Bridge